 Lozada Gobilard SD (2019).
 From genes to communities: Assessing plant diversity and connectivity in kettle holes as metaecosystems in agricultural landscapes.
 Ph.D. thesis, University of Potsdam.

 Roeleke M (2019).
 Foraging strategies of an aerial-hawking insectivore, the Common noctule bat Nyctalus noctula.
 Ph.D.
 Thesis.
-Freie Universität Berlin (submitted in Feb.
-2019).
+Freie Universität Berlin.

 Ullmann W (2019).
 Understanding animal movement behavior in dynamic agricultural landscapes.
 Ph.D.
 Thesis, University of Potsdam.